 Kein Foto

-Dagg, Ian
+Ian Dagg

 Ian Dagg is an Adjunct Professor at the University of Dallas and Baylor University, USA.
 He received a doctoral degree from the University of Dallas in Philosophic Studies in Politics.
 He has published “Natural Religion in Montesquieu’s Persian Letters and The Spirit of the Laws” as well as a Review Essay of On the Happiness of the Philosophic Life by Heinrich Meier translated by Robert Berman in Interpretation: A Journal of Political Philosophy.
 His dissertation is Bad Beginnings, Failed Attempts to Control Convention, and Political Concessions: An Analysis of Plato’s Laws.